sbb-design-systems/digital.sbb.ch/src/en/design-system/lyne/components/radio-button/radio-button/overview.md

 ## Rules
 * Radio buttons should be used in groups (radio-button-group) to provide a clear choice.
 * Each option within a radio-button-group should be clearly labelled and easy to understand.
-* The default selection (if any) should be clearly visible and can be changed by the user.
 * Avoid placing too many options in a radio button group to ensure clarity and to make selection easier.

 {{ lyneComponentLinks({